instana/ruby-sensor/README.md

 ### Rack Middleware

-This gem will detect and automagically insert the Instana Rack middleware into the middleware stack when Ruby on Rails is present.
+This gem will detect and automagically insert the Instana Rack middleware into the middleware stack when a [supported framework](https://instana.atlassian.net/wiki/display/DOCS/Ruby) is present.
 We are currently adding support for more frameworks.
-If you are using a framework other than Ruby on Rails, you can insert the Instana Rack middleware with the following:
+If you are using a yet to be instrumented framework, you can insert the Instana Rack middleware with the following:

 ```Ruby
 require "instana/rack"